dramalcolm/expo/docs/pages/distribution/optimizing-updates.md

 ## A glimpse at the future

-The next generation of services for Expo apps, Expo Application Services (EAS), will support higher limits and a scalable pricing model for startups and ohter businesses with those needs.
+The next generation of services for Expo apps, Expo Application Services (EAS), will support higher limits and a scalable pricing model for startups and other businesses with those needs.
 This is a long-term engineering project and we hope to have more to share sometime in 2021.